 They might ask you why you want a credit limit increase and it’s ok, to be honest.
 You’re simply working on building your credit and would like to lower your credit utilization ratio.

 You might get a few more questions about your current financial situation.
-Be prepared to talk about your employer, how long you’ve worked there, and how much money you earn each month.
-If you don’t know these facts off the top of your head, add them to your list of talking points before you make the call.
+Be prepared to talk about your employer, how long you’ve worked there, and your annual income.

 Be polite and patient with them and chances are, you’ll get that extension you’re looking for.
 It’s quite simple and when it comes down to it, most people are just afraid to ask.